 Mardi Himal Trek with Recommended Agency of Nepal

 Mardi Himal Trek is one of the very popular short hiking trips in Nepal.
-This trekking route is inside the Annapurna Conservation Area at its eastern part virtually under the remarkable Mount Fishtail, locally called by Machhapuchhre.
+This trekking route is inside the Annapurna Conservation Area at its eastern part virtually under the remarkable Mount Fishtail, locally called Machhapuchhre.
 Indeed Mardi Himal trekking is the hidden treasure of the Annapurna area.
-The hiking trail to Mardi Himal formerly opened in 2012 but within a short period, it has become choice of every hiking lover.
-The hiker who love peace and want to avoid the crowd, Mardi Himal is probably the best trekking route in Nepal.
+The hiking trail to Mardi Himal formerly opened in 2012 but within a short period, it has become the choice of every hiking lover.
+For the hiker who loves peace and wants to avoid the crowd, Mardi Himal is probably the best trekking route in Nepal.

 The gateway town of Mardi Himal Trek is Pokhara.
 From Pokhara, after a short drive (half an hour) you reach Phedi.
 From Phedi you start trekking following Dhampus then Pothana.
 It is quite exciting to walk through the rhododendron forest path from Pothana.
 The forest path continues until about 3,300 m. when the trail takes on a rugged mountain setting with spectacular views of Mardi Himal, Machhapuchhre, and Annapurna South.

-Excellent Himalaya Trek & Expedition: Recommended Company who organizing Mardi Himal Trek
+Excellent Himalaya Trek & Expedition: Recommended Company that organizes Mardi Himal Trek

 Excellent Himalaya Trek is a leading trekking operator of Nepal authorized by the Tourism Ministry, Nepal Government.
 It is run by local tourism experts and Sherpas of Nepal.
 Excellent Himalaya Trek and Expedition is familiar as the top-rated company for Mardi Himal Trek among many agencies because of its below salient features:

-Great Success Rate & Trustworthy: We are a trustworthy Trekking Company for Mardi Himal Trek in this sense that we are operating all Mardi Himal Trek based on reality, integrity and honesty.
+Great Success Rate & Trustworthy: We are a trustworthy Trekking Company for Mardi Himal Trek in the sense that we are operating all Mardi Himal Trek based on reality, integrity, and honesty.